andrew0x4c/oort/ISA.md

 A function must preserve the states of the following registers:
 - `r8` through `r15`
 - The link register `lr`

 This means that a function is free to change the values of the following registers:
 - `r0` through `r7`
 - The shift register `sr`
 - The accumulator `acc`

+Note that `lr` being callee-saved (preserved) means that when a function returns, the return address must be the same as the address `lr`.
+The only way a function can return to an arbitrary address without `ret` is through `jumpa`; however, if a function uses `jumpa` to return, it can't control what it returns in `acc`.
+Thus, it is recommended that functions always return with `ret`, after restoring `lr` if it was pushed onto the stack.

 When passing arguments, the first four arguments are stored in registers `r0` through `r3`.
 Subsequent arguments are pushed onto the stack in reverse order (so the stack pointer points to the fifth argument).